This page provides information to prospective students about negotiating the immediate environment of the Market Photo Workshop.

 The Nelson Mandela Bridge links Newtown to Braamfontein and is within walking distance from the Photo Workshop.
-Braamfontein hosts Wits University, Constitution Hill, the Civic Centre, Stevenson Gallery and Wits Art Gallery, as well as numerous entertainment venues that mainly cater for the local student population.
+Braamfontein hosts Wits University, Constitution Hill, the Civic Centre, Kalashnikovv Gallery and Wits Art Gallery, as well as numerous entertainment venues that mainly cater for the local student population.
 Also within walking distance to the east of Market Photo Workshop, is the Oriental Plaza in Fordsburg.

 Rea Vaya is a Bus Rapid Transit (BRT) system that offers fast, safe and affordable public transport across Johannesburg.

 For routes, timetables and ticket information see www.reavaya.org.za.
 For general Rea Vaya queries, phone the Johannesburg Call Centre on 0860 562 874.
 Frequency of buses varies depending on route and peak times, and can range from five minutes to 30 minutes.

 The Johannesburg Metropolitan Bus Service, or Metrobus, is an alternative bus service that also covers numerous routes across Johannesburg.

 For routes visit Gandhi Square, Main Street, Jhb CBD, or call 011 403 4300.
 It is cheaper to use prepaid tags rather than pay cash for tickets.
 The different coloured Metrobus tags are similar to prepaid phone cards and can be bought at Computicket outlets.